 - 22. A Respondent or Complainant may request, in writing, that the Review Advisor or Review Officer be disqualified from participating in a Student Conduct Review.
 The request must be made to the Review Coordinator at least three Business Days before the scheduled Student Conduct Review and must include an explanation as to why the person is unable to make an impartial decision.
 In addition to determining such requests, the Director SAGE or their designee will disqualify any Review Advisor or Review Officer who they believe is not able, in their judgment, to impartially serve in that role.
 If the Director SAGE or their designee grants a disqualification request, they will select another Review Advisor or Review Officer to replace the disqualified staff member.
 The Review Coordinator will notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review. - 23.
 Any member of the Community Standards Board, the Review Advisor, or a Review Officer who believes that they are unable to conduct a fair and impartial Student Conduct Review and/or has identified a conflict of interest will disqualify themselves from participating in the Student Conduct Review.
 Such decision should be communicated in writing to the Review Coordinator at least three Business Days prior to the start of the Student Conduct Review.
 The Director SAGE or their designee will select another Community Standards Board member, Review Advisor, or Review Officer to replace the disqualified person.
 The Review Coordinator will notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review. - 24.
 The Chair or Review Officer is responsible for facilitating the Student Conduct Review and, in consultation with the Review Advisor, will make decisions regarding witnesses, information, and procedures. - a.
 The Chair or Review Officer may exclude any person who disrupts the Student Conduct Review. - b.
 The Chair or Review Officer may institute reasonable time or other restrictions on the delivery of participant and witness information to complete the Student Conduct Review in a reasonable amount of time. - 25.
 The Chair or Review Officer will begin the Student Conduct Review by explaining the process to participants.
 Next, the University Representative will present information and/or witnesses supporting the alleged violations.
 The Respondent will then present information and witnesses responding to the alleged violations.
 The Community Standards Board or Review Officer, Respondent, and University Representative may ask questions of any witnesses (including Respondent) who provide statements at the Student Conduct Review.
 The Community Standards Board or Review Officer will also review the applicable report(s) and other information.
 The University Representative and Respondent may give closing statements.
 Lastly, the Chair or Review Officer will conclude the Student Conduct Review by explaining the next steps in the process. - 26.
+If a Respondent does not attend a scheduled Student Conduct Review, the Community Standards Board or Review Officer will determine the Respondent's responsibility for the alleged violations of the Standards of Conduct and assign sanctions (if any) based on the information in their possession and received at the Review without the Respondent's participation. - 27.
 After conducting a Student Conduct Review, the Community Standards Board or Review Officer will deliberate privately.
 The determination(s) of the Community Standards Board will be made by majority vote.
 The Chair will not vote unless there is a tie. - a.
 The Community Standards Board or Review Officer will determine whether the Respondent is responsible for the alleged violation(s) of the Standards of Conduct.
 If the Respondent is found not responsible for all alleged violations, the matter will be dismissed and the student conduct process completed.